 Macular degeneration is a deterioration of your macula, located in the middle of your retina, the layer of light-sensing tissue at the back of your eye.
-Your macula are responsible for your central vision, allowing you to see the world in clear detail.
-Your macula allow you to recognize people’s faces and read their facial expressions.
+Your macula is responsible for your central vision, allowing you to see the world in clear detail.
+Your macula allows you to recognize people’s faces and read their facial expressions.

 Macular degeneration rarely results in complete blindness, but it can cause you to lose most or all of your central vision, leaving only your peripheral (side) vision, which is far less clear.
 This makes activities like driving, reading, watching television, and using a computer difficult or impossible.

 The telltale symptom of macular degeneration is blind spots.
 These are dark, blurry areas that look like someone took an eraser to your vision.
 Your vision may also become less sharp, while colors look less bright, intense, and vivid.